tw-in-js/twind/docs/contributing.md

 ## Packages / Modules

 - twind/styled - like styled components (https://github.com/cristianbote/goober/tree/master/benchmarks)
-- @twind/server - for server side rendering
-  - extract critical css
-  - support for shim
+- twind/server - support for shim (HTML find class and replace)
-- @twind/legacy - for IE11 with reset and polyfills (Math.imul, CSS.escape)
+- twind/legacy - for IE11 with reset and polyfills (Math.imul, CSS.escape)
   - add note in docs about umd bundles and how to use them
+- twind/play - play mode
 - @twind/eslint-plugin - nice to have
 - @twind/prettier-plugin - nice to have
 - @twind/tw.macro - maybe?